hshiraiwa/fn-compose-prototype/README.md

 Small typescript implementation that adds `pipe` and `compose` functions to the `Function` prototype.

+## Installation

+1. Add to your project

+`npm install fn-compose-prototype`

+or

+`yarn add fn-compose-prototype`

+2. Import on root file

+`import 'fn-compose-prototype'`

+or

+`require('fn-compose-prototype')`

 ## Pipe:

 `Pipe` composes functions on the same order as they are declared